 The Music Department at Whitman College emphasizes the understanding and appreciation of music as an art, preparing students for advanced work in composition, research and performance.
 By providing high-quality music education and performance opportunities for majors and non-majors alike, the department supports the college's liberal arts mission.

 We encourage our students to pursue creative, analytical, and scholarly activities through a balanced list of course offerings.
-As a music major, you may select from five options within the program: the Standard Degree, the Performance Track, the Music History Track, the Jazz Track, and the Theory/Composition Track.
+As a music major, you may select from six options within the program: the Standard Degree, the Performance Track, the Music Composition Track, the Music History Track, the Music Theory Track, and the Jazz Track.
 To complete the music program, students in the Performance Track, Jazz Track or Standard Degree will be expected to give a recital in their senior year.
-Those in the Music History Track will write a Senior Thesis, and those in the Theory/Composition Track will produce a Senior Project related to their original compositions.
+Those in the Music History and Theory Track will write a Senior Thesis, and those in the Composition Track will produce a Senior Project related to their original compositions.
 In addition, all music majors must pass a piano proficiency exam as well as an aural proficiency exam.

 Music majors and non-majors alike will find that Whitman's Hall of Music is an excellent facility.
 It features a 300-seat recital hall, a listening center, electronic music studio, 14 teaching studios, and 25 practice rooms.
 The Whitman Chorale, Chamber Singers, Symphony Orchestra, Wind Ensemble, and Jazz Ensembles I and II are open to all students by audition.
 There are a number of special ensembles, including piano trio, woodwind quintet, and the string quartet.
 Additionally, student-initiated groups include jazz combos, the Testostertones, the Sirens of Swank, and Schwa.
 Various ensembles travel the West Coast to perform each year, and the department collaborates with the Theatre Department annually to produce a full opera or major musical.